Large-Hadron-Collider901/Reading-Notes/DesignWebPagesWithCSS.md

 * Animation

 CSS is a rule-based language
--define rules specifying styles yoiu want to apply to elements or groups of elements
+-define rules specifying styles you want to apply to elements or groups of elements

 The rule opens with a selector that selects the HTML element it is going to style